Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Augmented quantization

 At each iteration, new clusters $\Cbold = (\C{1}{},\dots, \C{\ell}{})$ are determined from the previously updated representatives (centroids in this case), and then new representatives $\Rbold = (\R{1}{},\dots, \R{\ell}{})$ are computed from the new clusters.
 These operations reduces the quantization error.
 We refer to these two steps as $\rtoc$ and $\ctor$.
 The stopping criterion is typically related to a very slight difference between the calculated representatives and those from the previous iteration.

 The usual quantization is augmented by allowing representatives that belong to a predefined set of probability measures $\mathcal{R}$.
 In Augmented Quantization, $\mathcal{R}$ can still contain Dirac measures but it will typically include other measures.
-Each iteration alternates between $\Cbold$ during $\rtoc$ and the mixture defined by $(\Rbold, J)$ during $\ctor$. $\rtoc$ is now a function which partitions $(x_{i})_{i=1}^{n}$ into clusters based on a set of the representatives and the random membership variable $J$. $\ctor$ is a function which generates a set of representatives from a partition of $(x_{i})_{i=1}^{n}$.
+Each iteration alternates between clusters $\Cbold$ during $\rtoc$ and the mixture defined by representatives and weights $(\Rbold, J)$ during $\ctor$. $\rtoc$ is now a function which partitions $(\xbf_{i})_{i=1}^{n}$ into clusters based on a set of the representatives and the random membership variable $J$. $\ctor$ is a function which generates a set of representatives from a partition of $(\xbf_{i})_{i=1}^{n}$.
 Algorithm \ref{augmented_algo} is the skeleton of the Augmented Quantization algorithm.

-Lloyd's algorithm can be seen as descent algorithm applied to the minimization of the quantization error of Equation \eqref{eq-tradi_quant_error}.
-It converges to a stationary point which may not even be a local optimum \citep{selim}.
-Although Lloyd's algorithm converges generally to stationary points that have a satisfactory quantization error, Appendix~\ref{noperturb} illustrates that its generalization to continuous distributions does not lead to a quantization error sufficiently close to the global optimum.
+Lloyd's algorithm can be seen as a descent algorithm applied to the minimization of the quantization error of Equation \eqref{eq-tradi_quant_error}.
+It converges to a stationary point which may not even be a local optimum (\cite{selim}).
+Although Lloyd's algorithm converges generally to stationary points that have a satisfactory quantization error, an example is provided in the Supplementary Material (\cite{charliesire_2025}) to illustrate that its generalization to continuous distributions does not lead to a quantization error sufficiently close to the global optimum.
 To overcome this limitation, an additional mechanism for exploring the space of mixture parameters is needed.
 To this aim, we propose a perturbation of the clusters called $\perturb$, which takes place between $\rtoc$ and $\ctor$.
+The need for a perturbation has also been described in classical k-means methods where it takes the form of a tuning of the initial centroids when restarting the algorithm (\cite{capo}).